afujimoto/3Dpermutation/README.md

 Gap_ratio; Ratio of gaps to length of the alignment

-Number_of_mapped_mutation; Number of mapped mutation on the amino acid sequence in the 3D structure
+Number_of_mapped_mutation; Number of mapped mutations on the amino acid sequence in the 3D structure

 Mutation_position; Position of mutations